Uehiro Scholarship for Future Generations

 DPhil Philosophy (2024)

-I am reading for the DPhil in Philosophy, specializing in moral philosophy.
-My current research focuses on questions concerning moral status: Whose interests matter, morally?
+I am reading for the DPhil in Philosophy, specialising in moral philosophy.
+I am in my second year.
+My current research focuses on normative questions concerning moral status: Whose interests matter, morally?
 Why do they matter?
 To what extent do they matter?

-I wouldn't be able to pursue this project without the generous support provided by St Cross and the Uehiro Foundation.
+I wouldn't be able to pursue this project without the generous support of the Uehiro Foundation and St Cross College.
 Since I am not from the UK, the overseas fees would have prevented me from pursuing study at Oxford.
 The scholarship has not only allowed me to study at Oxford, but has also given me the financial freedom to focus entirely on my studies.
+I am extraordinarily grateful for the support.

 St Cross, in addition to its generous financial support, has also been a great place to meet other scholars outside of my discipline.
 I've benefited greatly from meeting other international students, learning from their unique perspectives and expertise.
 Learning from my peers at St Cross has been and, I anticipate, will continue to be an important part of my professional development and social life.